nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 ## Glossary

 * *Expense* - Payment made for various purposes.
-It has a price, category and description.
+It has a price, category, description and the date added.

 ## Instructions for Testing